satyam311/Jenkins-Intro/README.md

 Use this to fetch the password : `sudo cat /var/lib/jenkins/secrets/initialAdminPassword` and set the username and password and you can move forward and start creating your job.

+### > How to create First Jobs on Jenkins ?

+- Click on Create a Job
+- Write the name of the priject and click on freestyle project.
+-